-- In the Dirk Pitt novel Dragon, Dirk helps uncover a stash of various Nazi treasures.
+- In Dragon, Dirk helps uncover a stash of various Nazi treasures.
 As a reward for his help in uncovering the stash (And disabling a lethal booby trap), the German officer in charge of the excavation lets him keep one of the Me-262 fighter jets stored there.

 - Another Dirk Pitt novel, Sahara, has a plot that centres around Confederate gold.
 Its movie adaptation is much the same.

-- A futuristic variant occurs in Captain Vorpatril's Alliance where a massive cache of Cetagandan plunder is found, ranging from precious metals to valuable antiques to priceless historical artifacts.
+- A futuristic variant occurs in Captain Vorpatril's Alliance where a massive cache of Cetagandan plunder is found on a planet they'd previously invaded and occupied, ranging from precious metals to valuable antiques to priceless historical artifacts.

-- A short story in one of Alfred Hitchcock's anthologies involved an investigator trying to track down a gold crucifix stolen from a small town by the Nazis, only to find it had apparently already been melted down into ingots.
-After crucifix is reforged, and a miracle occurs upon it being touched, the investigator confides to a friend that he found the original crucifix, which was actually made out of lead with gold paint, and the gold bars almost certainly came from gold stolen from Jews sent to the gas chambers.
+- The Substance of Martyrs, by William Sambrot, collected in Alfred Hitchcock's anthology Stories Not for the Nervous, involved an investigator trying to track down a gold crucifix stolen from a small town by the Nazis, only to find it had apparently already been melted down into ingots.
+After the crucifix is reforged, and a miracle occurs upon it being touched, the investigator confides to the narrator that he found the original crucifix, which was actually made out of lead with gold paint, and the gold bars almost certainly came from gold stolen from Jews sent to the gas chambers.

 - The Joseph Finder novel Vanished features the Iraq war money (see Real Life below).